-It is best to choose a Specialist Surgeon with decades of expertise in correcting Entropion or Ectropion conditions and who has performed complex surgeries to correct lower eyelid problems.
+It is best to choose a devoted Surgeon with decades of expertise in correcting Entropion or Ectropion conditions and who has performed complex surgeries to correct lower eyelid problems.

-The great news is that you have come to the perfect place for your eye surgery because we have Melbourne & Sydney’s leading Blepharoplasty & Canthoplasty Surgeons.
+The great news is that you have come to the perfect place for your eye surgery because we have Melbourne & Sydney’s leading Upper Blepharoplasty, Lower Blepharoplasty, Canthoplasty & Entropian and Ectropian Surgeons.

-Dr. Benjamin Burt is one of Melbourne’s leading Blepharoplasty Eyelid Surgery Specialists; he operates at accredited major hospitals in Melbourne and uses a top team of Surgical Support staff.
+Dr. Benjamin Burt is one of Melbourne’s leading Blepharoplasty Eyelid Surgery Experts; he operates at accredited major hospitals in Melbourne and uses a top team of Surgical Support staff.

 Not all surgeon’s are equal in terms of experience and training.
 It’s best to choose a Surgeon who has made corrective eye surgery and plastic surgery for eyelid corrections their life’s work.

-For eye lids in Melbourne, you’ll be in great hands with Dr Burt, Oculoplastic Surgeon and Lower Eye Lid Surgery Specialists who has performed thousands of surgeries.
+For eye lids in Melbourne, you’ll be in great hands with Dr Burt, Oculoplastic Surgeon and Lower Eye Lid Surgery Experts who has performed thousands of surgeries.

 Surgical Experience & Skills Summary of Dr. Benjamin Burt, FRANZCO FACS

 - Over 4,000 lid, orbital, and facial procedures including ectroprion, entropion, blepharoplasties and ptosis repair – including reconstructive, revisional surgeries and plastic & cosmetic surgery procedures

 - Special surgical interest in: oculoplastic surgery, blepharoplasty, orbital, facial and ocular trauma; ophthalmic, orbital and plastic surgical robotics